Unit 9: Project Specification

 2D shallow water for horizontal flow

 The linearised shallow water equations on a 2D domain produce horizontal velocity \mathbf{u}_h(x, y, t) in response to a wind-stress forcing.
-We use these as the driver of the column’s upwelling, not as a coupled-PDE PINN problem (that’s the path de Wolff et al. (2021) found brittle).
+We use these as the driver of the column’s upwelling, not as a coupled-PDE PINN problem.
 The SWE solve is offline; its output is a time series at the mooring location.

 9.3 The column equation